fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 <br/> We see that our estimates did not change much, thus, there is no
 reason to delete some observations from the data.

-The last thing that remains is finding the significant predictors and validating the results.
+The last thing that remains is finding the significant predictors.
 We already discussed that random effects account for the correlation of observations within the same clusters, thus we could take the standard errors as is.
 However, with random effect models, things are a bit murky, because it is in general non-trivial to determine correct degrees of freedom, see
 <https://bbolker.github.io/mixedmodels-misc/glmmFAQ.html#why-doesnt-lme4-display-denominator-degrees-of-freedomp-values-what-other-options-do-i-have>
 that discusses several alternatives to use.
 Let us explore them.

 Let us start with the standard confidence intervals (i.e, standard error multiplied by *qnorm(0.975)*, thus ignoring degrees of freedom).
 The p-values that *plm* provide are based on this approximation.
-I will use *confint* on *lmer_model*, because it provides more options. <br/>
+We will use *confint* on *lmer_model*, because it provides more options. <br/>

 ``` r